mahamtr/PROYECTO_JAVA_2/README.md

-# PROYECTO_JAVA
+# Memory game | JAVA forms
-A Java proyect or more like a memory game
+A Java proyect for college.
+A memory game done with Java Forms.

+This should run, with no prior configuration.